01-edu/Branch-Blockchain/Quest1 Transactions/retrieveBlockDate/README.md

 Using Node.js, create a function `retrieveBlockDate()` that takes as input the height of a block on the Bitcoin testnet and returns the date of this block.
 The date must be a `date` javascript object.

-You can use any public bitcoin API, for instance blockcypher API (see references)
+You can use any public bitcoin API, for instance blockcypher API (see notions)

 ### Usage